dlsniper/logalyzer/README.md

 Disclaimer
 ----

 Please note that I've generated the above files for demo purposes only and they don't reflect in any way, shape or form any real data that I may or may not have access to.

+Thank you
+---

+A big thank you goes to [motain GmbH](http://motain.de) for allowing this to be open sourced.

+Final word
+---

+Some of the CloudFront analyzers on the Internet can cost a lot of money.
+If you do happen to use this, please help me improving it by submitting pull requests or just sending me a thank you on Twitter: ```@dlsniper```
+If you make changes on your own environment, please stick to the license and add them back here as well.
+Thanks.